AdobeDocs/experience-manager-cloud-service.en/help/forms/save-core-component-based-form-as-draft.md

     ![Auto-save](/help/forms/assets/auto-save.png)

 1. Select the **[!UICONTROL Enable]** check box to enable auto-save of the form.
-You can configure the following:
-   * Configure **[!UICONTROL Trigger]**, to auto-save the form <!--based on the occurrence of an event or--> after a specific interval of time.
+1. Configure **[!UICONTROL Trigger]** as **Time based**, to auto-save the form <!--based on the occurrence of an event or--> after a specific interval of time.
-   * Specify the time interval in **[!UICONTROL Auto save on this interval (In seconds)]** to set the duration that triggers the automatic saving of the form at the defined interval.
+1. Specify the time interval in **[!UICONTROL Auto save on this interval (In seconds)]** to set the duration that triggers the automatic saving of the form at the defined interval.
 1. Click **[!UICONTROL Done]**.

-## Preview sites page to view drafts/submitted forms
+## View drafts/submitted forms using the  Drafts & Submissions component

+To view saved drafts or submitted forms, use the  **Drafts & Submissions** Forms Portal component.
-When **[!UICONTROL Select Type]** is selected as **Draft Forms** in the Configure dialog of the **Drafts & Submissions** component, the forms saved as drafts appear on sites page:
+When **[!UICONTROL Select Type]** is selected as **Draft Forms** in the [configure dialog of the Drafts & Submissions component](#configure-properties-of-the-drafts--submissions-component), the forms saved as drafts appear on Sites page.
+You can open the drafts by clicking on the ellipsis (...) to complete the form.

 ![Drafts icon](assets/drafts-component.png)

-When **[!UICONTROL Select Type]** is selected as **Submitted Forms** in the Configure dialog of the **Drafts & Submissions** component, the submitted forms appear:
+When **[!UICONTROL Select Type]** is selected as **Submitted Forms** in the [configure dialog of the Drafts & Submissions component](#configure-properties-of-the-drafts--submissions-component), the submitted forms appear.
+You can view the submitted forms but cannot edit them.

 ![Submissions icon](assets/submission-listing.png)

-You can open or discard the form by clicking on the ellipsis (...) that appears in the bottom-right corner of the form.
+You can also discard the forms by clicking on the ellipsis (...) that appears in the bottom-right corner of the form.

+## Related articles

+{{forms-portal-see-also}}

 ## See Also {#see-also}